Mentiras, el musical

+On March 11, 2024, Amazon Prime Video announced a television adaptation of the musical, starring Belinda, Luis Gerardo Mendez, Diana Bovio, Mariana Treviño and Regina Blandón.
+The series premiered on June 13, 2025 as Mentiras, la serie.

 Plot

 The plot revolves around a funeral in which four women discover they all were romantically involved with the deceased Emmanuel.
 The funeral is hosted by Emmanuel's sister Manuela, whose face is never revealed as she is hiding under a black cloak.
 It is stated in Emmanuel's will that one of the women in the funeral was the responsible for his murder, and they should all try to figure it out so the guilty one can be sent to prison and the other ones may receive Emmanuel's Inheritance.
 The four women start retelling their stories and realize they all had reasons to kill him, but in the end no one was able to do it.
 They figure out that the will states that anyone in the room might be the murderer and decide to blame Manuela.
 As Manuela tries to escape, she is captured by the other women and it is revealed she is really Emmanuel in disguise.
 Emmanuel was getting too anxious trying to hide his relationship with all of them and so decided to fake his own death.
 The women decide they don't love him any more and leave him all alone.